HavilaDabburu/ROS2/README.md

 - [ROS 2 Humble Official Website](https://docs.ros.org/en/humble/index.html)
 - ROS 2 Docker Tutorials
 # week 2
+Sure!
+Here's your original list converted into clean Markdown format:

+# What I Learnt

+1. **DDS and peer-to-peer in ROS 2**
+   - Understood how ROS 2 uses DDS for peer-to-peer communication.

+2. **Why ROS 2 moved away from ROS 1's master**
+   - Learned the limitations of the centralized ROS 1 master and the benefits of ROS 2's decentralized architecture.

+3. **Skimmed ROS 2 discovery mechanisms**
+   - Briefly went through concepts like UDP multicast, discovery server, static discovery, etc.

+Let me know if you want this turned into a more detailed Markdown journal or study notes!

 ##  What is DDS?

 **DDS** stands for **Data Distribution Service**.